vNugglets/PowerShellArgumentCompleters/docs/ReadMe.md

 ## Install and invoke (if you already trust the contents)
 ## Install a completer script (again, specify the desired name of completer script)
 Find-Script Register-VNVMwarePowerCLIArgumentCompleter | Install-Script
+## or, collect 'em all! (install them all)
+Find-Script Register-VN*ArgumentCompleter | Install-Script

 ## run the script to register argument completers
 Register-VNVMwarePowerCLIArgumentCompleter.ps1